-Students can learn fundamentals of economics and apply these concepts to managing and directing shipments of products.
+Once accepted into the program, students learn fundamentals of economics and apply these concepts to managing and directing shipments of products.
 Other concepts could include personnel management, professional communication strategies and the challenges of international business.
-Many programs feature an industry practicum or internship as part of the degree requirements.
+Internship programs and online programs are available.
 Advanced education options may include graduate certificates, master's degrees or optional certification.

 A logistics and supply chain management curriculum combines a core of business courses with discipline-specific courses in logistics and supply chain management topics.
-A typical B.S. degree program includes courses like:
+A typical B.S. degree program includes courses such as: